 The only time I don’t use this method is when it’s extremely dark out and there is nothing in the surroundings to help me lock my focus.
 If it’s too dark, you may miss a blast because your camera is busy hunting for a focus point.

-For photographing fireworks, each of these three settings (ISO, Shutter Speed, and Aperture) is very easy.
+For photographing fireworks, each of the three exposure settings (ISO, Shutter Speed, and Aperture) is really very easy.
 However, each requires an explanation so you can understand why you should choose those settings.
 For each one, I’ll tell you my recommendation then follow with an explanation.

 I started with ISO because this is the easiest one.
 Set your ISO to 100 and forget about it.